SvenRosvall/VLCB-Arduino/docs/Doxygen.md

 makes it more obvious to the editor that the comments also need to be changed when the code changes.

+The VLCB-Arduino library has two sets of API documentation, one complete set for library developers, and a second restricted set that describes functions and objects that sketch developers need.

 ## Using Doxygen in VLCB-Arduino

 Download and install Doxygen from https://www.doxygen.nl/